 Click on the poetry sample above to get your worksheet download.
 It’s two pages (instructions and a short poem by Henry Wadsworth Longfellow) that will get you started.

-I selected Longfellow because he was from Maine and he is my choice for a writer/poet in this week’s This State of Mine playbook challenge.
+I selected Longfellow because he was from Maine and he is my choice for a writer/poet.

 Longfellow is a prominent figure here in Portland.
 There’s a fabulous statue of a seated Longfellow at the intersection of Congress and State in downtown Portland.
 He's positioned so that he's looking down Congress Street, toward the Wadsworth-Longfellow House, his boyhood home and home of the Maine Historical Society.